MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 Figure A. _Set A pronominal possessive suffixes._

-Verbs inflect for aspect, mood, and voice, and they agree in person and number with their S, A, and O arguments.
+Verbs inflect for aspect, mood, and voice, and they agree in person and number with their A and P arguments.
 The affixes for these categories are given below with the verb (?), 'to throw', translated in accordance with the glossing rules outlined in section A.B. (?).
 Other distinctions of aspect and mood are indicated periphrastically.

 | Aspect/Mood/Voice  | Marking               | Example   | Translation               |
 | ------------------ | --------------------- | --------- | ------------------------- |